freddycuka94-dot/my-freelance-scripts-/README.md

 (short sentence)
 # 🚀 My Freelance Script

-This is a simple Python tool that [say in one line what it does, e.g. "cleans CSV files" or "auto-generates reports"].
+This is a simple Python tool that [e.g. "cleans CSV files" or "auto-generates reports"].

 ---